[Updated: March 4th, 2016] – Adding a second recovery option under the Resolution section.

 You continue to do this over and over again until you merge the last (.avhdx) into the parent VHDX.

-One thing worth point out is that you may encounter the same error during the manual merging process, one of the disks might fail to merge to its parent directly.
+One thing worth pointing out is that you may encounter the same error during the manual merging process, one of the disks might fail to merge to its parent directly.

 In this case, you need to merge the disk to a new VHD(X).